zvolin/go-libp2p/README.md

 Once you've committed your changes, you can switch back to "remote mode", which removes the replace directives and pulls imports from the main go module cache.

 See the [workspace repo](https://github.com/libp2p/workspace-go-libp2p) for more information.

-### About gx

-Before adopting gomod, libp2p used [gx](https://github.com/whyrusleeping/gx) to manage dependencies using [IPFS](https://ipfs.io).

-Due to the difficulties in keeping both dependency management solutions up-to-date, gx support was ended in April 2019.

-Ending gx support does not mean that existing gx builds will break.
-Because gx references dependencies by their immutable IPFS hash, any currently working gx builds will continue to work for as long as the dependencies are resolvable in IPFS.

-However, new changes to go-libp2p will not be published via gx, and users are encouraged to adopt gomod to stay up-to-date.

-If you experience any issues migrating from gx to gomod, please [join the discussion at the libp2p forums](https://discuss.libp2p.io/t/gomod-and-go-libp2p/44).

 ### Tests